 - a.
 In person at any agency service location, including field offices, regional adjudication centers, one-stop centers, or the Commission's administrative office in Richmond, Virginia; - b.
 By mail to the Administrative Law Division at the address specified on the appeals examiner's decision; - c.
 By facsimile transmission to the Administrative Law Division at the facsimile number specified on the appeals examiner's determination; - d.
-By the Internet to the electronic mail address specified by the commission. - 2.
+By the Internet to the site or address specified by the commission. - 2.
+Appeals shall be presumed to be filed on the date of receipt by the commission.
+An appeal mailed to the commission shall be presumed to be filed on the date of postmark by the United States Postal Service.
+If no postmark appears on the envelope, the appeal shall be presumed to be filed on the date it was received by the commission. - 23.
 At any time before the decision of the appeals examiner becomes final, the commission may on its own motion assume jurisdiction of any case pending before an appeals examiner and place such case on the appeal docket of the commission.
 The commission may consider and review the case and affirm, modify, or set aside and vacate the decision of the appeals examiner on the basis of the evidence previously submitted as shown by the record, or may direct the taking of additional evidence before the commission or the appeals examiner.
 Such additional evidence may not be taken unless notice of the time and place of the taking thereof has been mailed to all parties to the case at least seven ten days before such time.

-- 3. If the appeal to the commission is not filed within the statutory time limit set forth in § 60.2-620 of the Code of Virginia, the appellant shall set forth in writing the reasons for the late filing.
+34. If the appeal to the commission is not filed within the statutory time limit set forth in §60.2-620 of the Code of Virginia, the appellant shall set forth in writing the reasons for the late filing.
 If the reasons set forth, if proven, would show good cause for extending the appeal period, the commission shall schedule a hearing to take testimony on the issue of good cause for late filing.
-If the reasons set forth in the notice of appeal are insufficient to show good cause for late filing, or if no reasons are provided, the appeal shall be dismissed and the decision of the appeals examiner shall become the final decision of the commission. - B. Except as otherwise provided by this chapter, all appeals to the commission shall be decided on the basis of a review of the evidence in the record.
-The commission, in its discretion, may direct the taking of additional evidence after giving written notice of such hearing to the parties, provided: - 1.
-It is shown that the additional evidence is material and not merely cumulative, corroborative or collateral, could not have been presented at the prior hearing through the exercise of due diligence, and is likely to produce a different result at a new hearing; or
+If the reasons set forth in the notice of appeal are insufficient to show good cause for late filing, or if no reasons are provided, the appeal shall be dismissed and the decision of the appeals examiner shall become the final decision of the commission.

+B. Except as otherwise provided by this chapter, all appeals to the commission shall be decided on the basis of a review of the evidence in the record.
+The commission, in its discretion, may direct the taking of additional evidence after giving written notice of such hearing to the parties, provided:

-2. The record of the proceedings before the appeals examiner is insufficient to enable the commission to make proper, accurate, or complete findings of fact and conclusions of law.
+- 1. It is shown that the additional evidence is material and not merely cumulative, corroborative or collateral, could not have been presented at the prior hearing through the exercise of due diligence, and is likely to produce a different result at a new hearing; or - 2.
+The record of the proceedings before the appeals examiner is insufficient to enable the commission to make proper, accurate, or complete findings of fact and conclusions of law.